Many personalities – one company

 Dr. Martin Viessmann recognizes the potential of wall-mounted gas boilers and decides to break into the international market in this segment with his own product line.
 In collaboration with the works council and the workforce, he forges the “Alliance for Work” in 1996, which ensures production of the new product line is established in Allendorf (Eder) and not in the more affordable country of the Czech Republic.
 800 new jobs are created.

 Within the company, too, Dr. Martin Viessmann creates the first major cultural change: he dismantles hierarchies and reorganizes production based on lean production principles.
 And successfully too: productivity increases by more than 15 percent.
 The visionary also demonstrates foresight in two issues that are still fundamental to the company today.
 Dr. Martin Viessmann doesn’t only recognize the need for the energy revolution early on, but also its potential.
 He buys additional missing technologies and develops environmentally friendly, energy-efficient products.
 From an early stage, Prof. Dr. Martin Viessmann also proactively tackles the digital transformation, which many medium-sized companies miss out on.
 He knows: there’s no future without digitalization.
 In 2016, he therefore brings his son Maximilian on board as Chief Digital Officer, relinquishes operational management to the previous CDO Joachim Janssen, and joins the Board of Directors to primarily perform strategic tasks.
 At the end of 2017, Maximilian is promoted to Co-CEO after the company’s 100th anniversary.
-The company is now in the hands of the fourth generation.
+Since July 2022 Max has been the sole CEO of Viessmann Group.
+Since then, the company has been in the hands of the fourth generation.

 Hans is the first son of Johann and Auguste Viessmann.
 He is born in Hof an der Saale in 1917 – the year the company was founded.
 Inspired by his father, Hans also completes an apprenticeship as a machinist and joins his father’s company in 1934.
 In 1946, he marries Martha Laute, and only one year later, he takes over his father’s company with the financial support of his father-in-law.
 His first goal: to equip the company with modern machinery.
 Within a year, Hans expands the workforce from 35 to more than 100 employees.
 “Hans Viessmann Stahl- und Maschinenbau KG” is founded in 1948.